zerotonin/yolo_tools/Detection_Pipeline_Flow.md

 PATTERN CHECKERBOARD:
     Step 1: ENTER STIMULUS LIST FOR ARENA
+    For each arena_row in range(number_of_arena_rows)
+        For each arena_col in range(number_of_arena_columns)
+            if arena_row is even:
+                if arena_col is even:
+                    Assign stimulus list to arena
+                else:
+                    Assign inverse stimulus list to arena
+            else:
+                if arena_col is odd:
+                    Assign stimulus list to arena
+                else:
-    Step 2: Assign stimulus list to all even numbered arenas Step 3: Assign inverse stimulus list to all odd numbered arenas
+                    Assign inverse stimulus list to arena

 PATTERN INDIVIDUAL:
     Iterate through arena_list: